Bachelor Of Health Science (Acupuncture) (Health Stream)

 Career Opportunities

-Graduates of our bachelor’s degree trend toward establishing private practices of their own, joining, or establishing multidisciplinary practices, or taking advantage of flexible working hour opportunities as locums in existing practices.
+Graduates of our bachelor’s degree trend toward establishing private practices of their own, join or establish multidisciplinary practices, or take advantage of flexible working hour opportunities as locums in existing practices.

 Entry Requirements